c4ffein/writings/s/learning-python-as-a-programmer/learning-python-as-a-programmer.md

 - **PEP 8**: The official style guide for Python code that covers naming, indentation, whitespace, etc. Most teams follow PEP 8 or a slightly modified version.

-- **Pythonic Code**: Code that follows Python's idiomatic patterns and leverages the language's unique features.
+- **Pythonic Code**: How code that follows Python's idiomatic patterns and leverages the language's unique features is called.
 Examples include list comprehensions instead of loops, context managers for resource handling, and preferring built-in functions over reinventing the wheel.
+[It is now possible to use AI to refactor your code to make it more pythonic.](is-there-a-more-pythonic-way-to-write-this)

 - **Duck Typing**: "If it walks like a duck and quacks like a duck, it's a duck."
 Python doesn't require explicit interface declarations—objects are defined by behavior rather than type.
 This encourages focusing on what an object can do rather than what it is, leading to more flexible designs.
 TODO Explain convention PEP8 / Pythonic (explain good with AI) / duck typing